cdapio/cdap/docs/developer-guide/source/rest.rst

   GET <base-url>/apps/WordCount/flows/WordCounter/live-info

-The response is formatted in JSON; an example of this is shown in:
+The response is formatted in JSON; an example of this is shown in the

 .. rst2pdf: CutStart

 .. only:: html

-  `CDAP Testing and Debugging Guide <debugging.html#debugging-cdap-applications>`__
+  `CDAP Testing and Debugging Guide <debugging.html#debugging-cdap-applications>`__.

 .. only:: pdf

 .. rst2pdf: CutStop

-  `CDAP Testing and Debugging Guide <http://continuuity.com/docs/reactor/current/en/debugging.html#debugging-reactor-applications>`__
+  `CDAP Testing and Debugging Guide <http://cask.co/docs/cdap/current/en/debugging.html#debugging-cdap-applications>`__.

 .. rst2pdf: PageBreak